crmaykish/VR65C02/README.md

 - ATmega4809 microcontroller emulates everything else
 - 6502 is programmed by uploading an Arduino sketch
 - 5KB of emulated RAM, up to 32KB emulated ROM
-- Memory-mapped serial port
-- 4x memory-mapped GPIO pins
+- Memory-mapped UART, GPIO, and I2C peripherals for the 6502
-- Eye-watering clock speed of 257kHz!
+- Eye-watering clock speed of ~250 kHz!

 ### Why?